 This is an annual measure updated each October.
 Resource Management collects this data from the Statewide Transportation Improvement Program (STIP) and Permits databases.
 The dollars are shown in the state fiscal year in which construction contracts are awarded and permits are issued.
-The percent is the number of cost-sharing projects divided by the total number of projects per year in the STIP.

-The number of dollars decreased and the percent of projects increased in fiscal year 2010 compared to fiscal year 2009.
-In fiscal year 2010, construction contracts were awarded for the following cost-share projects: Route 45 in Platte County, Route 270 in St. Louis County, Route 60 in Greene County, Route 67 in St. Francois County and others.
-The significant increase in fiscal year 2008 is due to the construction contract awards of some major cost-share projects such as Route 36 in Macon, Marion, Monroe and Shelby counties; Route 100 in Franklin County and Route 67 in Madison and Wayne counties totaling \$115 million.
+The number of dollars and percent of projects decreased in fiscal year 2009 compared to fiscal year 2008.
+The decrease is due to the construction contract awards of some major cost-share projects in fiscal year 2008 such as Route 36 in Macon, Marion, Monroe and Shelby counties, Route 100 in Franklin County and Route 67 in Madison and Wayne counties totaling \$115 million.
+In fiscal year 2009, construction contracts were awarded for the following cost-share projects: Route 470 in Jackson County, Route 71 in Cass County, Route 61 in Lincoln County, Route 50 in Franklin County, Route H in Greene County, Route 72 in Madison County and others.